 Named “World’s Best City” by Travel + Leisure magazine for three consecutive years, there is something on offer for everyone.
 Recommended sites to visit include Wat Arun (The Temple of Dawn), the Grand Palace, made up of buildings, halls, and pavilions set in open lawns, gardens and courtyards and numerous Buddhist temples such as Wat Phra Kaew, regarded as the most sacred of all the temples in Thailand.

-With a range of hotels varying from luxurious five star city skyscrapers to standard hotels right down to hostel accommodation costing no more than $10 per night, Bangkok is the city to suit all budgets!
-If you want to stay in the best hotels, you can expect incredible service while staying in the most desired locations, with access to pools, spas and fitness centers.
-Alternatively even at the lower end of the scale, you can still expect free wi-fi, clean rooms and city centre locations from hostels.
+With a range of hotels varying from luxurious five-star city skyscrapers to standard hotels right down to hostel accommodation costing no more than $10 per night, Bangkok is the city to suit all budgets!
+If you want to stay in the best hotels, you can expect incredible service while staying in the most desired locations, with access to pools, spas, and fitness centers.
+Alternatively even at the lower end of the scale, you can still expect free wi-fi, clean rooms, and city center locations from hostels.
 Check out hotels and hostels online and read some reviews to find out accurate information about the best places to stay on your budget.

 Once you’ve filled your belly, head off to see the local Thai boxing sport Muay Thai in action at two possible venues: Lumpinee Boxing Stadium in Silom and Ratchadamnoen Stadium in Rattanakosin.
 Sessions can last for the whole evening with the most exciting fights often at the end!

 Looking to amuse the kids?
 Take them to Siam Park City a water and amusement park, and you risk spending the entire day on the exhilarating rides and water slides.
-Or why not try Kidzania, an innovative day out for the whole family offering kids a chance to really have learn and have fun by getting to role play in different jobs varying from being a dentist to flying a plane!
+Or why not try Kidzania, an innovative day out for the whole family offering kids a chance to have learned and had fun by getting to role play in different jobs varying from being a dentist to flying a plane!